 Though it appears to many of us that Banker’s Cheque is same as Cheque Personal, hereinafter referred as ‘Cheque’, that we issue to make payments, these two are completely different in meaning and methods of payment.
 I made a mistake when I filed my First RTI Application before a Central Public Authority.
 I issued a Cheque of Rs.
 10/- as Fees for RTI.
 I was called by the PIO to take my Cheque back and pay RTI Fees through Banker’s Cheque (similar to Demand Draft) or Indian Postal Order (IPO).
 I have enumerated major difference between Personal Cheque and Banker’s Cheque or Demand Draft below: » Read more

 Many people get confused when it comes to understand the three terms drawer, drawee, and payee.
+These three terms are used in Bill of Exchange.
 In this article, I will explain the drawer meaning, drawee meaning, and payee meaning with example.
-Before that, let me provide you the definition of these three terms:
+Before that, let me provide you the literary definition of drawer, drawee, and payee

 » Read more